 Another definition of alt model is someone who completely reinvents themselves from head to toe.
 This could be someone you’d never otherwise notice on the street, yet through inventive styling, self-applied makeup, self-styled clothing and hair, they create a whole new persona for themselves.
 The ultimate example of this is Mana, who goes from being a middle-aged man to a gothic Loli.
 These people make up their own beauty, owning their look from head to toe for the purpose of expressing an artistic ideal, proving a political point, etc. But are are they really “models,” or artists who allow you to take their portrait?
 It’s the most positive concept to me, but is it a valid definition of “model”?

 So there you have it.
 Three definitions, some of which conflict with each other.
 And still, even after writing all of this out, I’m not sure if I’m even satisfied with my own personal definition, which draws on all three.
 Something’s bothering me.
 Something’s missing.
 Anyone have any idea?

-—————————-Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+—————————-Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.